millejoh/emacs-ipython-notebook/README.rst

 It doesn't work
 ---------------
-As an emacs user, you are likely accustomed to self-diagnose.
+EIN is tested and developed on GNU Emacs.
+Your mileage may vary with the `spacemacs layer`_ and other *emacsen*.

+You may also try to self-diagnose:

-First issue ``M-x ein:dev-start-debug``.
+First invoke ``M-x ein:dev-start-debug``.
 Then reproduce the error.

 Higher level diagnostics appear in ``M-x ein:log-pop-to-all-buffer``.